Prusa Slicer Download (2.9.4) | Free 3D Printing Software For Windows, Mac, and Linux

 Custom Support Structure

-Support Various Devices
+Open Source & Support Various Devices

 This efficient software works seamlessly on Windows, macOS, and Linux, supporting both Prusa and third-party 3D printers for versatile performance.
+It works on Slic3r by Alessandro Ranellucci.
+Its advanced development system at Prusa Research is continuously adding new features.

 Multi-Material Printing Support

 This open-source software supports multi-material printing, allowing smooth color transitions and easy customization in a single print.
+With multi-material interlocking, you can combine any two filaments within one object.
+It ensures the successful printing of apparently impossible projects.

 Works on Multi-bed Projects